 - Have your child drink plenty of liquids the rest of the day.

-Side effects of medicines
+Side Effects of Medicines

-- L-Arginine: This medicine can cause low blood sugar, which can also make your child lightheaded or nauseated.
+- L-Arginine: This medicine can cause low blood sugar, which can make your child lightheaded or nauseated.
 Side effects from L-Arginine are rare and usually pass by the time your child goes home.

-Parent information for Crossroads Registration
+Parent Information for Crossroads Registration

-Crossroads Registration is located on the main level near the Crossroads Welcome Desk, between the Crossroads elevators and the Tower elevators.
+- Crossroads Registration is located on the main level near the Crossroads Welcome Desk, between the Crossroads elevators and the Tower elevators.
 Follow the Blue Path to the Crossroads lobby where the Green Path meets the Blue Path.

-The Infusion Clinic can be accessed from the Tower elevators (between Crossroads Registration and Urgent Care along the Blue Path).
+- The Infusion Clinic can be accessed from the Tower elevators (between Crossroads Registration and Urgent Care along the Blue Path).
 Take the Tower elevators to level 4 and turn right into Suite D.

-HH-III-15 Revised 3/15 Copyright 2010, Nationwide Children’s Hospital
+HH-III-15 ©2010, Revised 2021, Nationwide Children’s Hospital